 Please note that exercising these rights may be conflict with contractual agreements and may result, for example, in premature termination of contract or incurred costs.
 In such cases we will notify you in advance where this is not already contractually regulated.

-Moreover, every affected person has the right to legally enforce their claims or file a complaint with the responsible data protection authority.
+Moreover, every data subject has the right to legally enforce their claims or file a complaint with the responsible data protection authority.
 The responsible data protection authority in Switzerland is the Federal Data Protection and Information Commissioner (http://www.edoeb.admin.ch).

 You have the right to block any disclosure of your data to third parties.
-In this case, the details of doctors are used only for:
+In this case, the personal data of doctors are used only for:

 All other information such as details of further training institutions or congress information is not provided in the case of data blocking.
-Under all circumstances, data blocking does not include data required by law (e.g. data synchronisation with the MedReg register) or to fulfil legal obligations.
+Under all circumstances, data blocking does not include data required by law (e.g. data synchronisation with the MedReg register of medical professions) or to fulfil legal obligations.

 You can find contact details for the offices responsible for processing your personal data under the following links: